PERTH & FREMANTLE (08) 9278 2575

 What Are The Penalties I Could Face?

-The following information comes from the Road Traffic Act 1974 (page 64), and gives an approximate look at the type of penalties you could expect to face if caught drink driving:
+The following information comes from the Road Traffic Act 1974 (page 64), and gives an approximate look at the type of penalties you could expect to face if caught drink driving (current as at February 2026).

 Penalties For First Offences: